 Let’s use an example: fishing.
 If you want to catch fish, you need two things: you need the bait your fish are eating, and you need to fish where the fish are.
 A proper persona identification gives you both.
 You may think it is unimportant, but then you are not having fish for dinner.

-Without knowing what your target audience is searching for, you have less of a chance of doing so.
+You have less chance of doing so without knowing what your target audience is searching for.
 And, when they get to your website, if you don’t have the right content that resonates with them, it can negatively impact your conversions.

 Build a profile of your target audience (and you may have more than one) by exploring the following data points and more.